Security Considerations in AI-Robotics: A Survey of Current Methods, Challenges, and Opportunities: Future Research and Discussion

 \subsection{Securing Swarm Robotics and Knowledge Transfer}

 As noted before, robots are becoming more integrated in various aspects of human life, and securing human-robot interactions is going to be vital moving forward.
 Similarly, securing the interactions between robots in multi-robot systems is another major challenge.
-Advances in swarm robotics \cite{dorigo2020reflections} have led to large-scale swarm applications in which teams of robots work together to achieve a common goal.
-Sharing information across agents has led to new architectures \cite{venkata2023kt} including making use of shared-memory structures called blackboards.
-Other approaches look to use decentralized security solutions like secured federated learning~\cite{shan2021towards} based on cybersecurity knowledge graphs~\cite{mitra2021combating} to protect the rest of the swarm if a specific robot is targeted by an adversarial attack.
+Advances in swarm robotics \cite{dorigo2020reflections} have led to large-scale swarm applications in which teams of robots work together to achieve a common goal. {The need to share} information across agents has led to new architectures \cite{venkata2023kt} including making use of shared-memory structures called blackboards.
+Swarms may find themselves inoperative if a constituent is targeted by an adversarial attack. {Decentralized security solutions, including secured federated learning \cite{shan2021towards} and cybersecurity knowledge graphs \cite{mitra2021combating}, are becoming more prominent in order to protect swarms from agent-specific targeted attacks.}